 “Many Architectural firms have the credentials to design complex projects.
 Fewer can succeed at both innovative design and construction administration.
 Only a small number can repeatedly do this for years on end for the same client.”

-HKP is a regionally established firm licensed to practice architecture in the State of Washington.
-Located in Seattle and Mount Vernon, we are a small business enterprise capable of large-scale projects.
-We have served clients from Bellingham to Olympia and the San Juan Islands to Pullman, Washington.
+Located in Seattle and Mount Vernon, we are a small business capable of large-scale projects.
 HKP Architects (The Henry Klein Partnership, Architects) has been providing architectural services to the Pacific Northwest since 1952.
+Awareness over time of our impacts and successes makes HKP sensitive, responsible, and highly respectful of our many long-term relationships with clients and the community.
 A review of our work will show remarkable consistency over the past six decades.

-Our work focuses on civic buildings and spaces, educational facility planning and design, non-profit and community-oriented projects, private homes and work that otherwise lifts people up in their lives.
-Whether it is places of learning, affordable housing or cultural institution work, our focus is about Service, Simplicity and Sustainability.
-We feel our objective is to realize your vision and optimize every opportunity.
-Creative, out-of-the-box thinking combined with time-tested technical design provides our clients with high-quality, long-lasting facilities that perform as well as inspire.
+Our work focuses on civic buildings and spaces, educational facility planning and design, non-profit and community-oriented projects, private homes; work that lifts people up in their lives.
+Whether they are places of learning, affordable housing or cultural institution work, our focus is about service, simplicity and sustainability.
+Our objective is to realize your vision and optimize every opportunity.
+All of our projects emphasize long-term value for our clients through efficient use of space, appropriate use of materials, sustainability, and the benefits of natural light.

 Sustainable design principles have always been at the heart of most of our design decisions, particularly when it comes to natural ventilation, passive solar strategies, light, views and material expression in the Pacific Northwest.
 HKP Architects actively incorporates sustainable design principles in all of our work and we attempt to help clients understand the long-term benefits both to our environment and to their operation and maintenance costs.